dexmac/api-validation-with-nightwatch/README.md

 In which case even a URL such as: `https://some.request.url/?param1=ANYVALUE&param2=val123` will pass the assertion.

-*Note* - this assertion can also be used to inspect resources downloaded on the page (e.g., external CSS, images, external sources, etc.), however the main use would probably be testing APIs, and therefore it is aptly named - 'hasRequest'.
+*Note* - this assertion can also be used to inspect resources downloaded on the page (e.g., external CSS, images, external sources, etc.), however the main use would most likely be testing APIs - therefore it is aptly named 'hasRequest'.

 <a name="Contribute"></a>